 Do you want to learn to knit but don’t know how?
 Are you a little lost between the choice of wool, needles, patterns?
-Heard about the sample but don’t know if it’s important?
-Knitting in the round makes you want to go, but again you don’t know how to go about it?
+Have you heard about the knitting a swatch ut don’t know if it’s important?
+Knitting in the round makes you want to try knitting, but again you don’t know how where to start?

-This series will therefore be divided into several articles:
+This series will be divided into several articles: